Holiday Gift Idea: Christmas Coffee Blend

 Note: COOK the STORY may receive a commission on purchases made through Amazon/affiliate links.

-Hi There Friendly Foodie!
-It’s December and so I’m helping you out by coming up with some Homemade Food Gift Ideas.
+It’s December, so I’m helping you out with some Homemade food gift ideas.
 Read on to find out how to make your own Christmas Coffee Blend.

 Please!
 Somebody help me get into the Christmas spirit.
 I need it early this year.

 Why?
 Partly because I’m on my son’s PTA Board and we’re having our Winter Festival this weekend (if you live near me and have kids you should come!
 We’ll have a big snow slide, bounce houses, pictures with Santa, a caricaturist, music, kite-making, a Christmas Tree Raffle, and so so much more.

 But also my in-laws from the UK and my brother and his family arrive for our early Christmases together next week.
 This of course means that all of my shopping needs to be done (it’s not!) and the house needs to be decorated (it’s not!) and I need to be channeling the Christmas spirit (I’m not!).

 This morning, I posted on Facebook asking what people put into their coffee other than milk/sugar.
 Somebody mentioned Eggnog.
 I thought,

 Hmmm…If I add Christmas to my coffee and then chug-a-lug maybe the spirit I require will be jolted into me.”